KeerthikaReddyP/netflix-gpt/README.md

 - constants file in utils
 - Register TMDB API & create an app to get Access Token
 - Get data from TMDB now playing movies list API
+- Add movie data to our Redux store